-Gone are the days of Keyword stuffing.
-Semantic serach leverages deep learning concepts.
-The search algorithms known as Hummingbird and RankBrain are part of a set of tools that have change the whole meaning of “ranking in the SERPs”.
+Gone are the days of keyword stuffing.
+Semantic SEO leverages deep learning concepts.
+The search algorithms known as Hummingbird and RankBrain are part of a set of tools that have changed the whole meaning of “ranking in the SERPs”.
 This Semantic search guide will provide an invaluable and updatable resource.
 We trust it will prove invaluable for SEOs.

 Jump into a section, or read like a book by clicking <Next> on each page.

 Understand what the Knowledge Graph is.
 Gain a grounded understanding of what Google’s Knowledge graph is, without needing a PHD in Information Retrieval systems.
 Read More…